-The Group develops its capital management framework on an ongoing basis, comparing it with international guidelines and best-practice recommendations.
+The Group develops its capital management framework on an ongoing basis, taking international guidelines and bestpractice recommendations into consideration.
 The Group monitors national and international measures that may influence its capital position and capital management framework.

 The Group's capital management is based on the Internal Capital Adequacy Assessment Process (ICAAP).
 As its primary capital management tool, the Group's ICAAP, including the ICAAPs of its subsidiaries, helps provide a clear picture of capital and risks throughout the Group.